diana-perales/diana-perales.github.io/presentations.md

 ## Oral presentations and poster presentations

-1. Oral presentation at the Biology Research Symposium titled: Trematode Survey from Molluscs of Puerto Rico: Supported by Morphological and Molecular Analysis.
+1. Oral presentation at the Biology Research Symposium titled: *Trematode Survey from Molluscs of Puerto Rico: Supported by Morphological and Molecular Analysis*.
 At the University of Puerto Rico, Mayaguez campus, May 9, 2025